ID Ledge

 2026.05.06

-On January 12, 2026, I was sitting at my kitchen table with a cold cup of coffee, trying to figure out why my internet was lagging during a Zoom call.
+Late this past March, I was sitting at my kitchen table in suburban Charlotte with a cold cup of coffee, trying to figure out why my internet was lagging during a payroll meeting.
 I pulled up my network list and saw a device called 'Living-Room-PC' pulling massive amounts of data.
-My heart actually stopped for a second.
+My heart actually stopped for a beat.
 I haven't owned a desktop computer since 2021.

 The Real Cost of an Open Digital Door

 I’m an HR manager.
 Every day, I handle sensitive payroll data and social security numbers for hundreds of employees.
-I pride myself on being organized and secure.
-Yet, that morning, I felt a wave of hot shame realizing my own home network was this vulnerable.
-If I couldn't keep a 'Generic-Android' and an 'Unknown-PC' off my own router, how could I protect my parents?
-That day, I found two unauthorized devices on my network that had no business being there.
+I pride myself on being organized and secure—I’m the person who keeps a binder of fraud paperwork because those IdentityTheft.gov forms really do come in handy when things go sideways.
+Yet, that morning in March, I felt a wave of hot shame realizing my own home network was this vulnerable.
+If I couldn't keep a 'Generic-Android' and an 'Unknown-PC' off my own router, how could I protect my elderly parents?

-I realized that securing your Wi-Fi isn't about being a tech genius; it’s like putting a deadbolt on your front door.
+Securing your Wi-Fi isn't about being a tech genius; it’s like putting a deadbolt on your front door.
 You don't need to know how the lock was forged to know it needs to be turned.
-I spent a rainy Saturday on February 15 overhaulng my entire digital perimeter.
-I didn't just do my house; I drove over to my parents' condo too.
-By the time I was done, I had secured 30 total devices—18 in my suburban house and 12 in their condo.
-It took about 6 hours of auditing, three hours per household, but the peace of mind was worth every minute of frustration.
+I spent a rainy Saturday in early April overhauling my entire digital perimeter.
+I didn't just do my house; I drove over to my parents' condo, too.
+By the time I was done, I had audited 30 total devices—18 in my house and 12 in theirs.
+It took about six hours, but the peace of mind was worth every minute of frustration.
+I am not a cybersecurity professional or a tech wizard; I'm just a daughter who had to learn the hard way that 'total protection' doesn't exist unless you're willing to do the work yourself.

 The Sideboard Reset and the WPA3 Upgrade

-During that February overhaul, I moved both households to WPA3 encryption.
+During that April overhaul, I moved both households to WPA3 encryption.
 For the non-techies, WPA3 is basically the newest, toughest version of Wi-Fi security.
 If your router is more than a few years old, it might only be using WPA2.
 Upgrading this is like trading a screen door for a steel one.
 It makes it much harder for hackers to 'sniff' your password out of the air while you're sitting on your couch.
+I’m not saying it makes you invisible, but it makes you a much harder target than the neighbor who still has their network named 'Linksys_5G'.

 The Unexpected Culprit: Dad’s Wireless Printer

-The real 'aha' moment came on April 10, while I was finishing up the audit at my parents' place.
-I couldn't figure out why their network still felt 'noisy.'
+The real 'aha' moment came while I was finishing up the audit at my parents' place.
+I couldn't figure out why their network still felt 'noisy' on the scanner app I was using.
 It turns out my dad’s old wireless printer was broadcasting its own unencrypted guest signal.
 It was acting as an open back door for the entire neighborhood.
-Anyone sitting in the parking lot could have hopped onto that printer and, from there, wiggled their way into the rest of their files.
+Anyone sitting in the parking lot of their condo complex could have hopped onto that printer and, from there, wiggled their way into the rest of their files.

 A Different Take on WPS

 You’ll read a lot of advice online telling you to disable Wi-Fi Protected Setup (WPS) immediately because it’s a security risk.
-I used to believe that too.
-But here’s the thing I’ve noticed: for modern devices, disabling your router’s WPS is often unnecessary and may actually weaken security by preventing essential automated security handshake protocols.
-Newer routers have much better protections against the old 'brute force' attacks that made WPS famous for the wrong reasons.
-Sometimes, using the built-in 'handshake' to connect a new device is actually safer than typing a password into a potentially compromised interface.
+I used to believe that, too, back when I was first starting my binder of fraud notes.
+But here’s the thing I’ve noticed with the newer gear I installed for my parents: for modern routers, disabling WPS is often unnecessary and may actually prevent essential automated security handshakes.

 Practical Steps for Your Weekend